cj-hilder/ble-hr-tool/README.md

 ## Two Recovery Contexts

-How you should use the app depends on where you are in your recovery.
-The two contexts require fundamentally different approaches.
+How to use the app depends on where you are in your health journey.

 ### If you have PEM or chronic fatigue

 Your active threshold is a **ceiling, not a target**.
 With PEM/CFS, consistent compliance with the limit matters more than progression.
-Avoid raising the threshold based on a feeling of readiness — any change should be made cautiously and ideally in consultation with your healthcare provider.
+Avoid raising the threshold based on a feeling of readiness — any change should be made cautiously and in consultation with your healthcare provider.

 **Setting the threshold: the Workwell Foundation protocol**